Rhelvetican/Rhelv-s-Math-Stuffs/OCF.typ

   - $theta.alt(alpha)$ is the smallest ordinal $beta$ so that $alpha in C(alpha, beta)$, and $beta$ is greater than all the countable ordinals in $C(alpha, beta)$.

   #align(bottom + center)[
-    #set quote(block: true)
+    #set quote(block: true, )
     #rainbow(
       quote(attribution: [jamx02])[
-        *Do you know how do break down finitary Veblen or were you using it as an example?*
+       #text("Do you know how do break down finitary Veblen or were you using it as an example?", weight: "black", 30pt, spacing: 75%)
       ],
     )
   ]